TremiDkhar/enter-title-here-changer/README.md

 Go to the `Settings -> ETHC Settings` menu to manage the placeholder.

+## Donation

+If you want to support my work, you are welcome to donate [here](https://www.paypal.me/tremidkhar).
+Thanks in advance.

 ## Frequently Asked Questions

 ### Do this plugin work in Multisite?